g-hostproxy/CardputerRemote/README.md

 * Open a Web Serial-compatible browser (such as Google Chrome or Microsoft Edge).

-Navigate to an ESP Web Flasher utility (e.g., web.esphome.io or your project's custom web flasher page).
+* Navigate to an ESP Web Flasher utility (e.g., web.esphome.io or your project's custom web flasher page).

-Click Connect, select the correct serial port associated with your Cardputer, and choose your .bin firmware file.
+* Click Connect, select the correct serial port associated with your Cardputer, and choose your .bin firmware file.

-Click Install and wait for the flashing process to complete.
+* Click Install and wait for the flashing process to complete.

 Option B: Using Arduino IDE (For Source Code & Customization) Download and open the Arduino IDE (v2.x recommended).

 Install the ESP32 board package:

-Go to File > Preferences.
+* Go to File > Preferences.

-Add [https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json](https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json) to the Additional Boards Manager URLs field.
+* Add [https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json](https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json) to the Additional Boards Manager URLs field.

-Go to Tools > Board > Boards Manager, search for esp32, and install version 2.0.x or higher (or the required version specified by the project).
+* Go to Tools > Board > Boards Manager, search for esp32, and install version 2.0.x or higher (or the required version specified by the project).

-Install required libraries (e.g., M5Cardputer, M5Unified) via Tools > Manage Libraries....
+* Install required libraries (e.g., M5Cardputer, M5Unified) via Tools > Manage Libraries....

-Connect your Cardputer via USB.
+* Connect your Cardputer via USB.

-Select your board under Tools > Board (choose M5StickC-Plus or ESP32-S3 Dev Module depending on the exact target configuration) and select the correct port under Tools > Port.
+* Select your board under Tools > Board (choose M5StickC-Plus or ESP32-S3 Dev Module depending on the exact target configuration) and select the correct port under Tools > Port.

-Open your project sketch or load the source code, then click the Upload (right arrow) button to compile and flash the firmware directly.
+* Open your project sketch or load the source code, then click the Upload (right arrow) button to compile and flash the firmware directly.

 Option C: Using esptool.py (Command Line)
 Ensure you have Python and esptool installed on your machine:

-Bash
-pip install esptool
+* pip install esptool
-Connect your Cardputer via USB and identify its port (e.g., /dev/tty.usbserial-* on macOS, COM3 on Windows).
+* Connect your Cardputer via USB and identify its port (e.g., /dev/tty.usbserial-* on macOS, COM3 on Windows).

 Run the following command to flash the firmware (replace PORT with your actual device port and update the filename as needed):

-Bash
-esptool.py --chip esp32s3 --port PORT --baud 921600 write_flash 0x0 firmware.bin
+* esptool.py --chip esp32s3 --port PORT --baud 921600 write_flash 0x0 firmware.bin

 Once complete, unplug the device or press the reset button on your Cardputer.

 ## 📂 Project Architecture